khanshafiira/Data-Visualization/README.md

 ## Data Visualization
 Data visualization refers to the graphical depiction of information and data.
 Data visualization tools use visual components such as charts, graphs, and maps to make trends, outliers, and patterns in data more visible and understandable.
 Furthermore, it allows employees or business owners to convey facts to non-technical audiences without confusion.
 Data visualization tools and technology are critical in Big Data analysis and decision-making.

+4 characteristics called ACES:
+- Accurate
+ The visualization should accurately depict the data and its trends.
+- Clear
+ Your visualization should be simple to grasp.
+- Empowering
+ The reader should know what to do after viewing your depiction.
+- Succinct
+ Your message should resonate quickly.

 The advantages of data visualization:
 - Information can be easily shared.
 - Explore options in an interactive way.